 Are there yet still unfulfilled covenants by which God is indebted to the modern state of Israel?
-If so, then what covenant “specifically” is still active and binding?
+If so, then what specific covenant is still active and binding?

 Christian Zionists are often very ambiguous when making their covenant claims regarding Israel and they fail to address the details involved in those covenants such as circumcision and the law.

-Only obedience to God based on the Law of Moses guaranteed the blessing of God in the land of promise.
-Disobedience and rebellion against God and His law resulted in Israelites being cursed and expelled from the land.
+Only obedience to God based on the Law of Moses guaranteed the blessing of God with in the land of promise.
+Disobedience and rebellion against God and his law resulted in Israelites being cursed and expelled from the land.

-Though there are some godly, wonderful, Jewish people, there is no such theology in the Bible which advocates that God will ONLY bless the Jew simply because he is in the land of Israel.
-God will bless those Jews who seek Him and those who do so will be led to Jesus Christ.
-God is seeking for those who are true worshipers as Jesus said in John 4 and who will circumcise their hearts before God as Paul says in Romans 2.
+Though there are some godly, wonderful, Jewish people, there is no such theology in the Bible which advocates that God will only bless the Jew simply because he is in the land of Israel.
+God will bless those Jews who seek him and those who do so will be led to Jesus Christ.
+God is seeking for those who are true worshipers as Jesus said in John 4, who will circumcise their hearts before God as Paul says in Romans 2.

 Every covenant that God has ever made with the nation of Israel finds its fulfillment in the person of Jesus Christ.
 Though various covenants were made with individuals within Israel, there are four covenants which specifically had to do with Israel in God’s redemptive plan for humanity.
 They are as follows: